cert-manager/website/content/en/docs/contributing/e2e.md

 cert-manager has an end-to-end test suite that verifies functionality against a real Kubernetes cluster.

+This test takes around 30 minutes, it will be running on every PR in our cluster.
+It is only adviced to run this locally when you made big changes to the codebase.

 This document explains how you can run the end-to-end tests yourself.
-This is useful when you have added or changed functionality in cert-manager and want to verify the software still works as expected.

 ## Requirements